Angela Kinsey

 Angela Faye Kinsey (born June 25, 1971) is an American actress.
 She played Angela Martin in the sitcom The Office (2005–2013) and appeared in the sitcoms Your Family or Mine (2015) and Haters Back Off (2016–2017).
+She is a podcast co-host of Office Ladies.
 Since The Office, Kinsey has appeared in Netflix's Tall Girl, Disney+'s Be Our Chef, A.P.
-Bio, and is currently a panelist on MTV's Deliciousness.
-She is a podcast co-host of Office Ladies.
+Bio, and as a panelist on MTV's Deliciousness.

 Early years

 Kinsey was born in Lafayette, Louisiana.
 When she was two years old, her family moved to Jakarta, Indonesia, where her father worked as a drilling engineer.
 They lived there for 13 years, and she attended the Jakarta Intercultural School.
 During this time, she learned Indonesian, a language she still occasionally speaks.
-Her family returned to the United States and settled in Archer City, Texas.
+Her family returned to the United States and settled in Archer City, Texas when she was 14.

-Kinsey studied English at Baylor University, where she became a member of the Chi Omega sorority, "took as many theatre classes as possible", and participated in the "Baylor in London" program.
+Kinsey studied English at Baylor University, where she became a member of the Chi Omega sorority, "took as many theatre classes as possible," and participated in the "Baylor in London" program.

 After graduating from Baylor in 1993, Kinsey served as an intern on the NBC talk show Late Night with Conan O'Brien, which she described as an "awesome" experience.
 She worked for the show's band leader, drummer Max Weinberg.
 The experience inspired Kinsey to take a coast-to-coast road trip with a friend from New York City to California.
+During her time in New York, Kinsey was also an extra on Saturday Night Live.